Environmental Health

 Our initiative

-Our key initiative focuses on expanding the Aboriginal and Torres Strait Islander environmental health workforce recognising the critical role they play in tackling high rates of environmentally attributable diseases.
+Our key initiative focuses on growing the Aboriginal and Torres Strait Islander environmental health workforce, recognising the critical role they play in addressing the high rates of environmentally attributable diseases.

-This initiative is guided by an Aboriginal and Torres Strait Islander Steering Committee which provides both technical and cultural guidance to shape the Roadmap, to ensure it aligns with the needs of Aboriginal and Torres Strait Islander communities.
-While NACCHO is not funded to create new jobs or services within this project, our aim is to advocate for future investment in a dedicated environmental health workforce.
+While NACCHO is not funded to create new jobs or services within this project, our aim is to advocate for investment in a dedicated environmental health workforce.

 Our approach